remy/remysharp.com/public/drafts/muddling-my-way-through-real-time.md

 ## Long-latency real time feedback

 One aspect that particularly interests me is long running requests.
-For example, when I created 5minfork (a site that clones a github repo and hosts it for 5 minutes), there's a point when the user requests to clone a git repo and there's a latency period.
+For example, when I created [5minfork](http://5minfork.com) (a site that clones a github repo and hosts it for 5 minutes), there's a point when the user requests to clone a git repo and there's a potential latency period while the server clones.

-This period length is unknown (i.e. we could be cloning a large project which takes time), but we do know that it's not instant.
+This period length is unknown (i.e. we could be cloning a large project which takes time), but we do know that it's *not instant*.
 So how do we communicate to the user that work is in progress and *most importantly* tell the user that the work is done and they can proceed?

-Easily with node.js.

-[example]
+Easily with node.js because the server can kick off a background process, and whilst it's cloning, instead of waiting, the node server continues to accept web requests.
+This way we can serve a holding page to indicate that we're actively working on the cloning process.

+I've replicated this process in the [long latency demo](http://long-latency.rem.io/random) ([source also available](https://github.com/remy/long-poll-status))

+This consists of:

+1. A `GET` request handler to start the (fake) long latency process.
+The URL is given a unique identifier and we set a flag for that identifier to say it's in progress.
+2. The server responds with a holding page that will open a poll request to the same URL we `GET` in step 1 (equally this could be a long poll or a Web Socket or something to keep checking on the status).
+3. The poll eventually gets some status that the server is done performing it's task, and trigger a refresh of the same page (though this could be handled in all manners of ways).

+Since node is very good at asynchronous type code (though it's not better than others, it's just a much more natural workflow), it makes kicking off a background task and responding immediately to the "are we there yet" requests, however they're made, very very simple.

-## TODO
+## To wrap up

-- github: someone commented (or pushed a change)
-- Long polling is important for UX because you can communicate progress...5minfork.com - long tasks (forking on github, transcoding audio, video, parsing large jobs, etc)
+It is exceptionally easy to add real-time to your project using Node.js.
+Node on a single CPU without any optimisation can work out very well for most small to medium sized projects.

+We've leaped so far ahead in the last 10 years, that it's insane how simple it is to add real-time via projects like Socket.io and Primus.

+Don't be afraid to try it out.
+Even if it's for your own side/tinker project that you whip up and post on heroku (as are all these demos).
+It's too easy, and it's too important for today's user expectations not to!